Fullbrains/tolki-embed/PROPS_IMPLEMENTATION.md

 Implementation by Claude (Anthropic) based on specifications provided by Giovanni.

-Color utilities inspired by:
-- Chrome DevTools color picker
-- @fullbrains/iride color system
-- WCAG contrast guidelines
+Color system powered by tinycolor2.